Mount Wellington walks in Hobart, Tasmania are one of the top things to do when visiting the Australian city.

 Mt.
 Wellington walks are just one of the many fun things to do in Hobart!
 Use our complete guide to sightseeing: A Perfect Hobart Itinerary.

-As you make your plans, stay organized with our printable Travel Planner.
-The 26-page planner has everything you need to keep on top of the details of your vacation to Australia!
+As you make your plans, get (and stay) organized with our printable Travel Planner.
+It has everything you need to keep on top of the details of your vacation to Australia!

 More Great Australia Walks

 Start planning your trip to Australia!
 Search for the lowest airfares, the best accommodations and fun things to do…then start packing!
-Want more travel planning tips?
-Head over to our Travel Planning page for more information and tips on traveling – and for country-specific information, take a look at our Travel Guides page!
+Want additional advice?
+Head over to our Travel Planning Page and for country-specific information, take a look at our Travel Guides Page!

 Pin it!
 See all of our travel pins on our JetSetting Fools Pinterest Board.